gngogh/Switch-UPGRADE/README.md

 # Switch-UPGRADE
 Ansible script to upgrade cisco 3650 and 3850 switches

-The collection of scripts are meant to upgrade devices in install mode or to convert from bundle to install before upgrading.
+The script upgrades IOS-XE (3650/3850) devices in install mode and convert devices in bundle mode to install mode before upgrading.